TrustGen/TrustEval-toolkit/readme.md

 Your `report.html` will be saved in the `base_dir` folder.
 For additional examples, check the `examples` folder.

-You're right, I missed the explanation about `base_dir`.
-Let me correct that part in the README:

 #### Using the Huggingface Dataset Download Script